-They are challenging to manage and maintain.
-Regardless of whether you offer 2 or 20 perks, someone on your staff (maybe you?) will have to pick, purchase, and maintain them for the team.
+Regardless of whether you offer 2 or 20 perks, someone on your team (maybe you?) will have to pick, purchase, and maintain them for the team.
 Today, most people use email filtering and spreadsheets to keep track of this, which is an inefficient and time-consuming model.

-They’ve evolved quite a bit over the past decade, and their adoption is growing, but the models of offering them haven’t kept up.
-Unlike many other industries, perks do not yet have any frameworks or processes defined for how to picking perks for a company.
-Most people are relying on prior knowledge, experience, and that of others.
+Unlike many other industries, perks do not yet have any frameworks or processes defined for how they should be picked by companies.
+Most people are relying on prior knowledge, experience, and those around them.

 “Culture eats strategy for breakfast.” - Peter Drucker

-Company perks are still in early innings for their use in companies everywhere.
-As the labor market continues to tighten, and the percentage of millennials in the workplace increases, companies will continue to turn to perks as strategies to enhance their culture, differentiate themselves, and make a meaningful impact on the lives of their employees.
+Company perks are still in the early innings for their use in companies everywhere.
+As the talent market continues to tighten, and the percentage of GenZ and millennials in the workplace increases, companies will continue to turn to perks as strategies to enhance their culture, differentiate themselves, and make a meaningful impact on the lives of their employees.